yuvalsol/POCOGenerator/README.md

 [^1]: Table-valued parameters (TVPs) are declared by using user-defined table types and are scoped to stored procedures and functions.
 POCO Generator generates user-defined table types but uses the acronym TVP (table-valued parameter) interchangeably with user-defined table type although they are different things.

+> [!NOTE]
+> I don't have much time to be actively involved with this project anymore, let alone deal with pull requests, so I'm making this repository archived and read-only.
+I'll try to continue develop this project in the future but no promises.
+Fork away.

 # Disclaimer

 > [!CAUTION]